 Our police complaints clinic receives far more complaints than it can assist with.
-Due to our limited resources the clinic can generally only consider offering appointments to people with a recent incident (within 1 year) that involves:
+Due to our limited resources we cannot assist everyone.

 - Duty failure by police in the context of family violence.

-Please note, the Police Complaints Clinic does not assist with criminal representation.
+Please note, the Police Complaints Clinic can not assist with criminal representation.

-For information about what you can do immediately after an incident with police:
+What you can do after an incident with police:

 Victoria’s corruption watchdog recommends major changes to the way complaints are handled against officers, Hamish Fitzsimmons, ABC Lateline, 15 September, 2016